Airforce Velocity Stacks uses industry 4.0 to super charge product development

 Digital scanning combined with additive manufacturing was an ideal solution for this project.
 3D scanning provides a finely detailed 3D map of the original part, which in turn can be edited to fine-tune the design.
 Tempus 3D manufactured the prototypes with Nylon PA 12 produced with an HP Multi Jet Fusion 3D printer.
-Industrial nylon is ideal for creating functional prototypes because it is affordable yet tough, resilient, and is resistant to moisture and chemicals.
+Industrial nylon is ideal for creating functional prototypes because it is affordable, robust, and is resistant to moisture and chemicals.
 HP MJF 3D printers are designed for commercial use, producing plastic parts with the precision, density and uniformity required to stand up to long-term abuse.

-The accuracy and quality provided with HP MJF 3D printer allowed for the parts to be fit onto bikes for not just dyno testing in the shop, but for actual real world testing on the track and in the mountains.
-Because these parts aren’t subject to extreme heat the team at Airforce were able to put them through a range of testing in a condensed time period that would have been impossible using other manufacturing techniques and materials.
+The accuracy and quality provided with Multi Jet Fusion 3D printing allowed for the parts to be fit onto bikes for not just dyno testing in the shop, but for actual real world testing on the track and in the mountains.
+Because these parts aren’t subject to extreme heat the team at Airforce was able to put them through a range of testing in a condensed time period that would not have been possible using other manufacturing techniques and materials.

 By being relatively low cost compared to CNC machining while maintaining comparable levels of accuracy, 3D printing is becoming the go-to solution for prototyping parts like this.

-Airforce, Tempus, and STAC continue to work together developing a number new and innovative products using some of the most sophisticated advanced manufacturing tools.
-Airforce, All three companies are heavily invested in bringing manufacturing back to Canada by being leaders in the industry 4.0 revolution.
+Airforce, Tempus, and STAC continue to work together to develop a number new and innovative products using some of the most sophisticated advanced manufacturing tools.
+All three companies are heavily invested in keeping manufacturing in Canada by being leaders in the industry 4.0 revolution.
 As Airforce continues to invest in innovation Tempus 3D will be there to help them with prototyping and design, and get their products from concept to market in record time.

-With Tempus’ location in the interior of British Columbia it is uniquely capable of serving both the lower mainland and Alberta markets with cost effective overnight shipping and the ability to turn around rush orders in as little as 36 hours.
+With Tempus’ location in the interior of British Columbia it is uniquely capable of serving the Canadian market with cost-effective overnight shipping and the ability to turn around rush orders in as little as 36 hours.
 We at Tempus feel this is just the beginning of what manufacturing will look like in the future; it will be more responsive, more custom, and more local allowing innovators across sectors to bring products to market quicker and in a more environmentally friendly way.